-Toolkit - The toolkit is designed to support employers through the process, end to end, from setting out employers organisational strategy right through to when the apprentices are in the workplace.
+Long-Term Workforce Plan Hub - Designed to support employers through the process, end to end, from setting out employers organisational strategy right through to when the apprentices are in the workplace.

 Pathways tool - The pathways tool can be used to view different roles and how to move from one apprenticeship occupation to another.